lisa-lumos/Snowflake/08-queries.md

 Common query problems identified by query profile:
 - exploding joins: did not provide join condition, resulting in a cartesian product
-- UNION without ALL: UNION does dup.
+- UNION without ALL: UNION does de-dup.
 Use UNION ALL when do not need to de-dup
 - queries too large to fit in memory: See data spilling to local disk then remote disk.
 Need to use a larger wh, or, process the data in smaller batches.
 - inefficient pruning: "partitions scanned" almost equal to "partitions total".

 ## Cancel statements
-Recommend to cancel a statement using the interface of the app in which the query is running (e.g. Worksheet in the SnowSight),  or the cancellation API of the Snowflake ODBC/JDBC driver.
+Recommend to cancel a statement using either:
+- the interface of the app in which the query is running (e.g. Worksheet in the SnowSight)
+- or, the cancellation API of the Snowflake ODBC/JDBC driver

 However, sometimes using sql is necessary.

 ### Notes
 In query history, some queries do not have warehouse size, this is because they used cache, and never required a warehouse.
-If a client shows Go, it means this query started from SnowSight, because it was written in the Go language.
+If a client shows Go, it means this query started from SnowSight, because SnowSight was written in the Go language.
 If a query was initiated in the SnowSQL, it will show Python, because SnowSQL is written in python.
 If from Tableau, it will show JDBC.

-As to query tag, if you are from IT team, and need to debug/optimize queries, you can tag these queries using alter session, and put ticket/Jira number in it, so the prod department know where these additional compute cost came from.
+Query tag - if you are from IT team, and need to debug/optimize queries, you can tag these queries using alter session, and put ticket/Jira number in it, so the prod department know where these additional compute cost came from.